BlogMoving to Colombia

 ❓ Do I need English to get remote work in Colombia?

 It depends on the type of work.
-For Colombian companies with remote work, English is not always a requirement.
-But to access international jobs — especially those that pay in dollars — you practically need at least B2 English.
-It's the investment that pays off the most in the long run for remote work.
+For Colombian companies with a remote model, English is not always a requirement.
+But to access international jobs — especially those that pay in dollars — it is practically mandatory to have at least B2 English.
+It is the investment that pays off the most in the long run for remote work.

 Yes, completely legal.
 You can work as an independent contractor for foreign companies from Colombia.
-What you have to do is declare that income to the DIAN as a natural person, and manage the entry of foreign currency formally.
-There's no law that prohibits it — you just have to do it properly.
+What you have to do is declare that income to the DIAN as a natural person and manage the entry of foreign currency formally.
+There is no law that prohibits it — you just have to do it in an orderly fashion.

 ❓ How much can a Colombian remote worker earn?

-It varies greatly depending on the sector and experience.
+It varies enormously depending on the sector and experience.
 For remote Colombian companies, the typical range is $2,500,000 to $8,000,000 COP per month.
 For international companies, salaries range from $800 to $10,000 USD per month depending on the role.
-Senior tech profiles earn the most; customer service roles are the most accessible entry point.
+Senior tech profiles are the ones who earn the most; customer service roles are the most accessible entry point.

 ❓ What happens with social security if I work remotely for a foreign company?

-If you're an independent contractor for a foreign company, you're responsible for your own social security in Colombia.
+If you are an independent contractor for a foreign company, you are responsible for your own social security in Colombia.
 You have to register as an independent worker with an EPS and pension fund, and pay contributions on 40% of your income.
-It's a cost you need to budget for, but it also means you have complete medical coverage in Colombia.
+It is a cost that must be budgeted for, but it also means that you have full medical coverage in Colombia.

 ❓ Does Colombia Move only have in-person jobs?

-No. Colombia Move includes in-person, hybrid and remote jobs.
-Companies that post can specify the modality.
-It's especially useful for finding opportunities with Colombian and international companies that operate in Colombia or hire Colombian talent remotely.
+No. Colombia Move includes in-person, hybrid, and remote jobs.
+The companies that post can specify the modality.
+It is especially useful for finding opportunities with Colombian and international companies that operate in Colombia or hire Colombian talent remotely.

 The first step is the hardest — but it's worth it

-If you're at a stage where you already have skills but don't know where to start, my recommendation is clear: first optimize your LinkedIn, then apply simultaneously on international platforms like Torre.ai and Turing if you're a tech profile, and also explore colombiamove.com for job offers in Colombia that offer remote or hybrid modality.
+If you are at a stage where you already have skills but don't know where to start, my recommendation is clear: first optimize your LinkedIn, then apply simultaneously on international platforms like Torre.ai and Turing if you are a tech profile, and also explore colombiamove.com for job offers in Colombia that offer remote or hybrid modalities.

-Are you already working remotely or in the process of making the transition/?
-Tell us in the comments how it went — your experience can help other Colombians who are starting the same journey.
+Do you already work remotely or are you in the process of making the transition?
+Tell us in the comments how it went — your experience can help other Colombians who are starting the same path.

 Comments